 Up to 21% of the wild population of African grey parrots is poached every year to supply the global illegal wildlife trade.
 Read on to follow the journey of an average African grey, from their natural life in the wild, through poaching and trading, only to end up in captivity...

-Life in the wild
+African grey parrots' life in the wild

-The wild parrot wakes up high up in a tree in the lush lowland forests of Cameroon.
+A wild parrot wakes up high up in a tree in the lush lowland forests of Cameroon.
 Her lifelong mate begins to groom her feathers in a display that reinforces their bond of trust.
 In both their tree and those that are nearby, African grey parrots are stirring in their large social group.

 Taking to the wing, the parrots circle swooping and calling whilst more and more join them to set off for a day of foraging.
 Together the birds will fly distances of up to 6-10 miles!
 In the wet season they will keep to the tree tops to collect fruits, nuts, seeds and berries and in the dry season they will land in forest clearings to seek out food.
 Unfortunately, poachers have built traps for both situations.

 The moment of capture